Three Decades of Success in America’s Heartland.

 2015 – DBS in conjunction with a debit card service provider established the first nationwide card network for utility service providers.
 This accomplishment allowed DBS to become the first TPA to provide comprehensive enrollment and administrative services for American Indian tribes adopting a Tribal Utility Benefit Program (UBP) under the Tribal General Welfare Exclusion Act (GWE) of 2014.

-2016 – DBS enhanced the A.S.A.P.® software to include program design, enrollment and administration of Tribal Member Benefit Programs (TMBPs).
+2016 – DBS enhanced the A.S.A.P.® software to include program design, enrollment and administration of Member Benefit Programs for tribes (MBPs).
 This allowed DBS to become the first TPA in the nation to provide such comprehensive services to American Indian tribes.

 2018 and beyond – the story continues!